CapitaLand Investment sinks into red with S$142 million H2 loss on China asset drag

 In the past financial year alone, the valuation of CLI’s China assets was down 5 per cent or S$545 million, with offices and business parks hardest hit, said Tham.
 This came amid challenging market conditions, which continued to weigh on rental rates and occupancies.

-Net property income (NPI) yield for those developments consequently fell, with most shrinking between 3 to 5 per cent.
+Net property income (NPI) yield for some of those developments consequently fell to about 3 to 5 per cent.
 “As we fill up that occupancy, that should drive NPI up hopefully to get us to a stronger 4 to 7 per cent-type level,” said Tham.

 The group made around S$1 billion of gross divestments in China at a 10 to 20 per cent discount to book value.